No more Conservative defections to Liberals, MP Gérard Deltell says

 Already have an account?
 Log in here »

-QUÉBEC – No other Conservative member of Parliament will succumb to Prime Minister Mark Carney’s Liberal charm offensive, Quebec MP Gérard Deltell said Thursday.
+QUÉBEC – Quebec Conservative MP Gérard Deltell says no other Conservative elected official will succumb to Prime Minister Mark Carney’s Liberal charm offensive.

-Deltell told reporters in Quebec City that d’Entremont’s departure was an isolated case.
+Deltell told reporters today in Quebec City that d’Entremont’s departure was an isolated case and that there would be no others, from Quebec or elsewhere.

-Fellow Quebec MP Jacques Gourde said the Conservatives under Poilievre are a close-knit family.
-“Like soldiers going to war, we’re brothers and sisters in arms,” he said, with his hand on his heart.
+Fellow Quebec MP Jacques Gourde says the Conservatives under Pierre Poilievre are a close-knit family.

 This report by The Canadian Press was first published Nov.
 6, 2025.